February 20, 2012, Christopher D. Carroll qModel

 The long run steady state is of course the same as in the example where the increase in productivity is immediately effective.

-and the time periods are short enough, we must have
+occurs in period and the time periods are short enough, we must

 But because the equilibrium capital stock is larger, we know that